 Related chapters

-- Kubernetes fundamentals - it complements language decisions with platform operations: deployment, scaling and production resilience.
+- Kubernetes fundamentals - complements language decisions with platform operations: deployment, scaling and production resilience.